 Walking through a small road, busy at 10 in the morning on a Saturday, I came across a brick building with iron gates sporting the wolf symbol of the city.
 I’d not researched this walk at all.
 But an open gate topped with a frieze of a wolf suckling Romus and Romulus is an invitation to enter.
 I looked at the building behind it, possibly a renaissance structure, and decided that the invitation in front of me was stronger.

 Inside was a busy municipal market.
 I love markets.
 Walking through one in Italy is a special treat because the freshness of the produce is a constant reminder of how flavourful the local cuisine is.
 The Family and I have often joked that we would like to bring back two kilos of tomatoes instead of a bottle of wine from our travels in Italy.
 I loved the vegetable stalls with their golden pumpkins, the bright leafy greens, cucumbers and carrots (see the featured photo for all of this and more).
 The sight of Zucchini flowers in a market always remind me of boyhood lunches at my grandmother’s place where an occasional treat was batter-fried pumpkin flowers.
-This is probably unknown in many parts of India; certainly The Family has never eaten pumpkin flowers.
+This is probably unknown in many parts of India; certainly The Family has never eaten pumpkin flowers, and says she is not brave enough to eat flowers.

 The next aisle had a stall which had huge cauliflowers and broccoli.
 I don’t think I’ve seen broccoli which is so large and bright green.
 I was tempted to buy some.
 Unfortunately my time in Italy was almost done, and, as a result, I had plans to eat out with friends on every remaining evening.
 I could still support farmers by buying fresh fruits.
 Spring had not yet yielded to summer in this market.
 I could pick up strawberries and cherries, so I did.
 The apricots smelt wonderful, so I picked up some.
 European spring and summer fruits are also special treats for me.
 Although they are available in India, they play second fiddle to local fruits.
 As a result, the variety and quality is much superior throughout Europe.